open-xchange/appsuite-middleware/documentation/administration/running_a_cluster.md

 As an example, along with the server v7.8.0, a new package named open-xchange-cluster-upgrade-from-76x can be installed that aids in invalidating cluster server nodes running v7.6.x (which includes the Hazelcast library in version 3.2.4).
 Using this package, the recommended steps to update an OX cluster from version 7.6.x to version 7.8.0 would be:

 1. Pick a node from your cluster that you want to use for executing the database update tasks shipped with the new release
-2. Disable this node for incoming HTTP requests in your webserver configuration as described at #Upgrading a single Node
+2. Disable this node for incoming HTTP requests in your webserver configuration as described at #Upgrading a single Node and make sure property `com.openexchange.push.allowPermanentPush` is set to `false` on that node
 3. Update the OX packages on this node, additionally install the package open-xchange-cluster-upgrade-from-76x
 4. Restart the open-xchange services on this node
 5. Trigger the update task executions using the runUpdate commandline utility as described at UpdateTasks